With summer around the corner, I’m constantly thinking of ways to enjoy a vacation without completely ruining our family budget.

 I’ve recently discovered staycations and think they are the absolute best thing.
 We live in southern California and there is so much to take advantage of locally, like camping, hiking, beaches, but yet it feels like we never get to enjoy these benefits because we’re so busy with our day to day lives.

 What is a staycation?
 A staycation is where you enjoy the benefits your own city has to offer.
 You can either sleep in your own house, or get a hotel for a couple of nights in the same town that you live in.
+One of my favorite ways to do a staycation is a campervan rental.
+Honestly I prefer sleeping in my home because I found the natural cures for sleep deprivation.

 Here are three ways staycations are the best and how they can help save you lots of money.